 Any assets distributed are at potential risk of being required to be returned to the estate if a debtor makes notice of a claim against the estate.
 Regardless of whether or not distributions are made, the probate timeline allows for creditors to make notice of claims against an estate for a six-month time frame.
 If there are not enough assets in the estate to cover the liability claims, the heirs who received such distributions will be responsible for paying the creditor claims.

 Finding the Right Probate Lawyer in Southern Ohio

 The estate administration process can be complicated.
 It is filled with deadlines and requirements that can become quite complex, especially if an estate has significant assets.
 Ohio probate law sets out a process that needs to be followed to ensure that all assets and liabilities are accounted for and that determines when distributions can be made.

-West Virginia and southern Ohio probate attorney Xavier W. Staggs at Jenkins Fenstermaker, PLLC has the experience navigating the Ohio probate process.
-He can be reached by calling (304) 523-2100 for a consultation, or complete this online contact form, especially if you have questions about the WV or Ohio probate timeline.
+Call the firm at (304) 523-2100 for a consultation, or complete this online contact form, especially if you have questions about the WV or Ohio probate timeline.